tessercat/daoistic-book/daoistic.md

 ## English

-Stop being clever, refuse to argue, people are a hundred times better off.
+Stop trying to educate them

-Stop being shrewd, refuse to profit, thieves have nothing to steal.
+and refuse to lecture them,

-Stop being the  boss, refuse to interfere, people remember how to co-operate.
+people are a hundred times better off.

-These three sayings don't have enough words.
+Stop trying to bullshit them

-Since  we have to put them somewhere,
+and refuse to take advantage of them, you won't rob or hurt anyone.

-Appreciate simplicity,
+Stop trying to force them
-stay natural,
+and refuse to threaten them,
-take it less seriously,
+people start helping again.

-lower your expectations.
+You might think these three sayings aren't very good advice, but when you let people take responsibility, they know what matters and keep it simple, swallow their pride and check their privilege.

 ## Notes